Results | Medical Council of Canada

 The MCC has a highly rigorous scoring system and a robust quality assurance process in place to ensure that each candidate’s performance is properly assessed.
 Before final results are released, multiple levels of verification are conducted to ensure they are accurately reported.

-Results will be available approximately 8 weeks after the session’s last day.
+For the August and October 2025 sessions, results will be available 4 weeks after the session’s last day.

 You will receive a notification by email and a message in your physiciansapply.ca account stating that you can check your final MCCQE Part I result (for example, pass, fail) through your account.